 This program focuses on applicable laws and procedures for the conduct of efficient arbitration hearings in complex international cases.
 Satisfactory assessment of performance in role play exercises will permit the candidate to take the award writing examination for qualification as a Fellow of the Chartered Institute of Arbitrators, which will be administered as part of the program.
 Fellowship status allows the use of the designation "FCIArb."
 CLE Credits: 8-12 CLE credits pending in Texas, California, Massachusetts and Illinois.

-All participants will receive a VIP invitation to CPR’s Cocktails and Conversation panel and networking event taking place at BakerHostetler's Houston event space on January 23, 2019.
+All participants that register by January 17, 2019 will receive a VIP invitation to CPR’s Cocktails and Conversation panel and networking event taking place at BakerHostetler's Houston event space on January 23, 2019.

 Timing and Scheduling:

 Amb. (r.)
-David Huebner, C.Arb: Ambassador Huebner has more than 25 years’ experience as an arbitrator and advocate in international, investment, and complex commercial arbitrations and is a CPR Distinguished Neutral.
-He served as the American Ambassador to New Zealand and the Independent State of Samoa from 2009 to early 2014, appointed by President Barack Obama
+David Huebner, C.Arb: David Huebner has more than 25 years’ experience as an arbitrator and advocate in international, investment, and complex commercial arbitrations and is a CPR Distinguished Neutral.
+He has particular expertise in technology and life sciences disputes but has handled matters across a wide range of industry sectors, legal issues, and geographic regions.
+Currently resident in California, he hears cases internationally and has in the past been based for extended periods in Tokyo, Shanghai, and New York.
+Amb.
+Huebner served as the American Ambassador to New Zealand and the Independent State of Samoa from 2009 to early 2014, appointed by President Barack Obama.